-Bradford has evolved into one of Yorkshire's distinctive cities, rich in industrial heritage and cultural diversity.
-Recognised as a UNESCO City of Film and featuring notable sites like Little Germany and the UNESCO World Heritage Site at Saltaire, Bradford blends urban charm with access to the Yorkshire countryside.
+Bradford has evolved into one of Yorkshire’s distinctive cities, shaped by industrial heritage and cultural diversity.
+Recognised as a UNESCO City of Film and home to places such as Little Germany and the World Heritage Site at Saltaire, Bradford blends urban character with easy access to the wider Yorkshire countryside.

 What Makes Bradford a Distinctive City to Relocate To